216B.2425 State transmission plan.

 (1) is a public utility, a municipal utility, a cooperative electric association, the generation and transmission organization that serves each utility or association, or a transmission company; and

 (2) owns or operates electric transmission lines in Minnesota.

 (b) The report may be submitted jointly or individually to the commission.

 (c) The report must:

-(1) list specific present and reasonably foreseeable future inadequacies in the transmission
+(1) list specific present and reasonably foreseeable future inadequacies in the transmission system in Minnesota;

 (2) identify alternative means of addressing each inadequacy listed;

 (3) identify general economic, environmental, and social issues associated with each alternative; and

 (4) provide a summary of public input related to the list of inadequacies and the role of local government officials and other interested persons in assisting to develop the list and analyze alternatives.